 And it becomes ironic for many, right?
 The constant push to achieve, achieve, achieve has these side effects that often hinder their ability to achieve.
 Even low levels of loss of focus and headaches make it more difficult to get things done.
 Once the problems progress to sleep loss, stomach pain and more frequent illnesses, one’s ability to do one’s best can be seriously impaired.
 And, of course, the most dangerous issues associated with chronic stress can spell an end to the hopes one had that led to the stress in the first place.

 This is important.
 Every one of us has limits beyond which our efforts become counterproductive.
 Those limits are different for each of us.
-And we should be asking ourselves—especially when dealing with kids who are vulnerable and have little to no experience with knowing their limits—how much is gained, if anything, by students relentlessly pushing themselves to achieve at the highest levels possible in everything they do.
+And we should be asking ourselves—especially when dealing with kids, who are vulnerable and have little to no experience with knowing their limits—how much is gained, if anything, by students relentlessly pushing themselves to achieve at the highest levels possible in everything they do.

 Okay, I’ve made my case for why I believe that the frenzy over attendance at the most selective school possible is harmful.
 Perhaps for a few of you who tend to lean toward erring on the side of caution like I do, this is enough to get you thinking about some changes you might want to make.
 There’s much more, though.
-Let’s look at the mountain of evidence that chronic admissions stress is unnecessary.
+Let’s look at the mountain of evidence that chronic admission stress is unnecessary.